-- (12) To conduct liaison on technical COMSEC and related matters with the cryptologic authorities of foreign nations and international organizations. - (13) To provide technical guidance and support for cryptosecurity training conducted by the departments and agencies. - e.
+- (13) To provide Stockhold Y guidence and Topport for cryptosecurity training conducted by the departments and agencies. - e.
 Except on matters which have been voted on by the Board and subject to the direction of the Secretary of Defense (and in the case of the Military Departments, the Joint Chiefs of Staff), the Director, NSA shall discharge his responsibilities in accordance with his own judgment.
-In exercising the authority.

-over COMSEC matters granted in this Directive, the Director, NSA shall: - (1) Obtain from the departments and agencies such information as he may require in performing his functions, as authorized in this Directive or any other directive subsequently issued. - (2) Act through the department and agency representatives on the Board or, in the case of departments and agencies not represented on the Board, through the duly authorized representatives of the heads of such departments and agencies. - (3) Arrange with the authorized representative of a department or agency for required liaison with subordinate elements of that department or agency.
+In exercising the authority over COMSEC matters granted in this directive, the Director, NSA shall: - (1) Obtain from the departments and agencies such information as he may require in performing his functions, as authorized in this directive or any other directive subsequently issued. - (2) Act through the department and agency representatives on the Board or, in the case of departments and agencies not represented on the Board, through the duly authorized representatives of the heads of such departments and agencies. - (3) Conduct liaison with subordinate elements of a department or agency when necessary after first arranging with the authorized representative of the department or agency concerned for such liaison. - (4) Refer violations of COMSEC instructions to the head of the department or agency concerned for such action as may be deemed necessary and, if appropriate corrective action is not taken, shall refer the subject to the Board.

-~ CONFIDENT AL

-SECURITY INFORMATION CONFIDENTIAL

-RECURTY INFORMATION

-- (4) Refer violations of COMSEC instructions to the head of the department or agency concerned for such action as may be deemed necessary and, if appropriate corrective action is not taken, refer the subject to the Board. - 3.
-Directive to the Departments and Agencies of the Government a.
-All departments and agencies of the Federal Government shall: - (1) Organize and conduct their communications security activities as they see fit subject to the provisions of law, the directives of the President, the provisions of this Directive, and any other directives which may be issued by the Special Committee.
-Nothing in this Directive shall relieve the individual departments and agencies of their responsibilities for executing all measures required to assure the security and efficiency of their own tele-communications. - (2) Not be required to disclose to the Director, NSA, the Board, or any of its committees the contents of any official communications concerning its activities, if, in the opinion of the head of the department or agency, the disclosure would be contrary to the National interest.
+3. Directive to the Departments and Agencies of the Government

+- a.
+All departments and agencies of the Federal Government shall: - (1) Organize and conduct their communications security activities as they see fit subject to the provisions of law, the directives of the President, the provisions of this directive, and any other directives which may be issued by the Special Committee.

+SECRETARIA -

+Nothing institutive chall recieve the individual departments and agencies of their responsibilities for executing all measures required to assure the security and efficiency of their own telecommunications.

-Nothing in this Directive shall be construed to give the Board or any of its representatives the right to inspect any department or agency without approval by the head thereof.
+- (2) Be bound by all decisions of the Board or the Special Committee which are not in conflict with law. - (3) Not be required to disclose to the Director, NSA, the Board, or any of its committees the contents of any official communications concerning its activities, if, in the opinion of the head of the department or agency, the disclosure would be contrary to the National interest.
+Nothing in this Directive shall be construed to give the Board or any of its representatives the right to inspect any department or agency without approval by the head thereof. - (4) Bring to the attention of the Board all rules and regulations in conflict with the provisions of this Directive.

-~ CON PRIDIDATE AL

-CONFIDENTIAL GURTTY INFORMATION

-DRATT

-- (3) Bring to the attention of the Board all rules and regulations in conflict with the provisions of this Directive. - 4.
-Special Terms Used in this Directive are Defined as Follows: - a.
+4. Special Terms Used in this Directive are Defined as Follows:

+- a.
 Telecommunications Any transmission, emission or reception of sign, signals, writing, images and sounds or intelligence of any nature by wire, radio, visual, or other electromagnetic system. - b.
 Federal Telecommunications Those telecommunications which are of an official character dealing with governmental affairs and are originated by or intended for officials of the United States Government.
-Specifically exempted from this definition is that portion of the communication activities conducted by the Central Intelligence Agency in accordance with the authorities granted the director of Central Intelligence under NSCID No. 5. - c.
-Communications Security The protection resulting from all measures designed to deny to unauthorized persons information of value which might be derived from the possession and study of telecommunications, or to mislead unauthorized persons in their interpretation of the results of such a study.
-Communications security includes: (1) transmission security;
+Specifically exempted from this definition is that portion of the communication activities conducted by the Central Intelligence Agency in accordance with the authorities granted the director of Central Intelligence under NSCID No. 5.